TariqAHassan/MelReformer/README.md

 the expanded melspectrogram is 2048 columns long (representing ~23 sec of audio at 22050 samples/second), which is well beyond what can be done with a vanilla attention meachism on modest hardware.
 So, drawing inspiration from ViT, I propose "folding"/stacking $n$ adjaent columns on top of one another, feeding them into the transformer, and then "unfolding"/unstacking the output.
-In the experimental results shown below,
-$n=32$ was used.

 This folding/stacking trick is quite appealing because, if made to work properly, it provides a way to model extremely long pieces of music directly from the raw audio.
 The arithmetic here